-4 COMMITMENTS
+3 COMMITMENTS

-4.1 Reporting
+3.1 Reporting

-Results in the form of public doses, NHB assessments and environmental radionuclide concentrations are reported in the annual EPMP report and Licence to Mine and Mill Radioactive Ores (Licence LM1, 1988) annual report following the sampling program, with comparisons to previous year's information (MC 2.8.2(g)).
+Results in the form of public doses, NHB assessments and environmental radionuclide concentrations are reported in the annual Environmental Management and Monitoring Report (EMMR) and Licence to Mine and Mill Radioactive Ores (Licence LM1, 1988) annual report following the sampling program, with comparisons to previous year's information (MC 2.8.2(g)).

-A summary of the ERICA report will be provided in the annual EPMP report as part of the NHB impact assessment.
+A copy of the ERICA report will be provided in the EMMR as part of the NHB impact assessment.
+This is a standard report generated by the ERICA software itself.

-Dose assessment and a discussion of the results are also reported in the Annual Radiation Report, submitted to the Radiation Protection Division of the EPA.
+Dose assessment and a discussion of the results are also reported in the Annual Radiation and Occupational Hygiene Report, submitted to the Radiation Protection Division of the EPA.

-4.2 Summary of commitments
+3.2 Summary of commitments